Career & Education Resources

 Mentoring

-Each fall, APPAM facilitates matches between mentors and mentees based on shared preferences and encourage initial contact.
-But this is just a jumping off point.
-We hope that these relationships will serve both mentors and mentees over the course of the year and beyond.
+Each fall, APPAM facilitates matches between mentors and mentees based on shared preferences and encourages initial virtual contact.
+But this is just a starting point, with the pace determined by the mentor-mentee pair.
+We hope these relationships will serve both mentors and mentees over the year and beyond.
 In many cases, APPAM’s Mentor Matching Program has led to connections that last throughout a career.

 Mentees must be active APPAM student members, but membership is not required for professional or retired mentors.